Which school do you want to support?

 The lack of successful turnaround policy examples is discouraging, but perhaps not surprising.
 From businesses to organizations to marriages, it is really hard to make changes that stick when human relationships, habits and expectations are involved.

 Functioning schools are all alike; malfunctioning ones struggle each in their own way.

 Turnaround reformers continue to search, gathering evidence to understand promising practices that work under various circumstances.
 The core problem may be a variant of the Anna Karenina principle: Functioning schools are all alike; malfunctioning ones struggle each in their own way.
-There is considerable evidence that the most reliable long-term strategy for addressing a dysfunctional school is to close it and start over, opening a new one in its place.
-But this is a painful process that only has a possibility of working if the new school is different from the old one.

 One overarching conclusion is certain: there is no cavalry at the ready to come to the rescue of struggling schools.
 Creating strong schools requires getting many things right at the same time.
 Above all, it requires rare leadership, hard work, and strategic use of adequate resources.